 Keeping It and Reheating It

-Mac and cheese is rich.
-That’s the point.
-When it comes to portions, I see it as either a hearty main with a contrasting salad, or a smaller side beside something smoky and grilled.
-If you want to make it lighter, the easiest thing to adjust is the amount and type of cheese: keep the cheddar for flavor, but use more Jack and overall less cheese, and don’t try to replace all the fat with virtue.
-And to be clear, this is not mac and cheese, it is literally going to be regret with noodles.
+To make it lighter, the easiest thing to adjust is the amount and type of cheese (keep cheddar for flavor, but use more Jack, and overall, go with less cheese).
+Don’t try to replace all the fat with virtue.
+And to be clear, this is not mac and cheese, it is quite literally going to be regret with noodles.

 Real Runs of This Recipe